morningred88/AWS/DOP-C01_Devops_Prof/Policies_Standards_Automation/Policies_Standards_notes.md

 *  Tag based
 *  CloudFormation stack based: We can create one resource group for all resources from one CloudFormation stack.

+## SSM- Patch manager

+Step 1: Create **patch baseline**.
+Patch baseline is created based on the Operating System

+Step 2: Create maintenance window/

+Step 3: In the created maintenance Window, register target for maintenance window.

+Step 4: In the created maintenance Window, register task - run command, **AWS-RunPatchBaseline**.
+This command will run all the patch baseball suitable for the target of the maintenance Window